dlang/DIPs/DIPs/dip10ss.md

 Attributes and user-defined attributes (UDA) serve as a means to provide extra meta data for a symbol.
 What can be said for why attributes were included as a feature in D can also be said for why they should be extended to enums and function parameters.
 It is benefitial to provide extra meta data about a symbol that can be used at compile-time.

-The concept know as orthogonality of language features applies here.
+The concept known as "orthogonality of language features" applies here.
 Attributes can be applied to almost every symbol in D. A user would expect them to also be applicable to enums and function parameters.

 ## Description